1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Of course, every household’s situation is different.
 Take a look to see how you’d fare as a retiree in these states.
 The worst comes first.

 m01229 via Flickr/Creative Commons

 The North Star State offers cold comfort on the tax front to retirees.
-Social Security income is taxed to the same extent as it is on your federal return.
-Pensions are taxable regardless of whether they are military, government or private pensions.
+Social Security income is taxable to the same extent as it is on your federal return, though residents with income under $77,000 (joint filers, in 2017) get to subtract up to $4,500.
+Pensions are taxable, unless they're from the military.
 Distributions from individual retirement accounts and 401(k) plans are taxable, too.

 Food, clothing, and prescription and nonprescription drugs are exempt from state sales tax.
 A few cities and counties also add a sales tax.